MSN Deadlines & Dates

 If the application, signature page, application fee, official transcripts, letters of reference are not received by the deadline, your application will not be considered for admission.
 You will need to resubmit a application for the next available deadline.
 Contact Enrollment Services to determine if previously submitted materials will be retained.

 Yes.
 The undergraduate and graduate programs are approved by the Board of Nurse Examiners for the State of Texas and accredited by the Commission on Collegiate Nursing Education (CCNE).
 The University of Texas Medical Branch is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, an institutional accrediting body.

 Yes.
-UTMB School of Nursing offers scholarships to students in the nursing program.
-These are competitive scholarships and are based on how well the student performs in the nursing program.
+UTMB School of Nursing offers competitive scholarships based on how well the student performs in the nursing program.
 Assistance is also available through Financial Aid, which includes scholarships, loans, and grants outside of UTMB.

 You can complete a financial aid application online at http://www.fafsa.ed.gov.
 The code to enter for UTMB School of Nursing is 013976.
 Once you are accepted into the program, UTMB will send you a UTMB financial aid application.
-For more information on financial aid, please call 409-772-1215.
+For more information on financial aid, call 409-772-1215

 Applicants whose tertiary-level education has been completed at international institutions must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) if the native language is not English.
 A minimum satisfactory score is a total of 550 (or a score of 213 on the computer-bases exam) or 6.5 for IELTS.